The UK at a Glance

-Moving to the UK is an attractive option for various reasons.
-As a business destination, the United Kingdom of England, Scotland, Wales and Northern Ireland has one major asset compared with moving to other European countries, despite similar living standards and working conditions: the language.
-English being the international language of business and trade, it is taught to most school children across the globe.
+Many of its characteristics make moving to the UK an attractive option.
+As a business destination, the United Kingdom, composed of England, Scotland, Wales, and Northern Ireland, has one major asset which outweighs its counterparts in other European countries with similar living standards and working conditions: the language.
+After all, English is the international language of business and trade taught in schools across the globe.

-The UK is a densely populated country, with a considerable share of its 63.2 million people living in the south of the UK.
-About 90% of the UK’s population consists of city dwellers.
-Great parts of Scotland and Northern Ireland are less urbanized and less affluent, with people moving away to the UK’s southern areas.
+The UK is a densely populated country, with a considerable share of its roughly 64.5 million people living in the south of the UK.
+Just over 80% of the UK’s population consists of city dwellers.
+Great parts of Scotland and Northern Ireland are less urbanized and less affluent leading to people leaving for the UK’s southern regions.

-If you are moving to the UK for academic reasons, you’ll discover that every city has at least one university.
-All UK universities boast large numbers of international students who move to the UK from all corners of the Earth and are usually very well catered for.
-If you move to the UK to get a university degree, moving to one of the UK’s smaller university towns can sometimes prove a more rewarding experience for your social life: Most of these universities constitute a little universe of their own, with on-campus accommodation and even on-site shopping facilities for students.
-You might also move to one of two smallish towns which have become world-famous due to their academic tradition: Oxford and Cambridge.
-Despite their small size, both UK towns attract international business, tempting research-based ventures in high-tech and the medical industry to move to the UK.
+If you are moving to the UK for academic reasons, you’ll discover that practically every city has at least one university.
+All UK universities boast large numbers of international students who move to the UK from all corners of the earth and are usually very well cared for.
+If you move to the UK to get a university degree, moving to one of the UK’s smaller university towns can sometimes prove to be more rewarding for your social life: most of these universities have a bit of a campus feel with university accommodation and even on-site shopping facilities for students.
+You might also have heard of two relatively small towns whose academic tradition has become world-renowned: Oxford and Cambridge.
+Despite their size, both UK towns attract international business, tempting research-based ventures in the high-tech and medical industries to move to the UK.

-Despite its size, London has remained quite a pleasant place to live, due to its many green spaces.
-The soaring prices for property, however, are one of the reasons why many families — even on an above-average income — prefer to live in the suburbs of Greater London when moving to the UK.
+Despite its size, London’s green spaces make it quite a pleasant place to live.
+The soaring prices for property, however, are one of the reasons why many families — even those with an above-average income — prefer to live in the suburbs of Greater London when moving to the UK.

-Manchester, in the northwest of England, lies in one of the UK´s largest urban areas.
+Manchester, in the northwest of England, lies in one of the UK’s largest urban areas.
 It has undergone a significant regeneration process since the decline of the manufacturing industry in the post-WWII period and is now an important location for finance, technology, and the arts.
-Manchester is renowned for its blending of old Victorian architecture with bold, modern design and has reached worldwide fame thanks to its two premier league football clubs, Manchester United and Manchester City.
+Manchester is renowned for its blending of old Victorian architecture with bold, modern design, and has obtained worldwide fame thanks to its two premier league football clubs, Manchester United and Manchester City.
 It also boasts extensive shopping facilities as well as an international airport, which makes it easily accessible for people moving to the UK from abroad.